davaya/jadn2/docs/im-summary.md

 > Included are equality and (for some datatypes) order relations on the **value space**,
 > and a **lexical mapping**, which is a mapping from the **lexical space** into the **value space**.

-To illustrate the relationship between objects, values and literals, consider a simple example
-- the information carried in a geographic coordinate:
+To illustrate the relationship between objects, values and literals, consider a simple example: the information in a geographic coordinate:

 > Geographic Coordinate: A set of two angular measurements - a latitude with a value between
 > -90.0 and 90.0 degrees and a longitude with a value between -180.0 and 180.0 degrees.